slint-ui/slint/README.md

 ### Runtime

-The runtime library consists of an engine that supports properties declared in the `.60` language.
+The runtime library consists of an engine that supports properties declared in the `.slint` language.
 Components with their elements, items, and properties are laid out in a single memory region, to reduce memory allocations.